Mona Lisa heist: how do you steal the world's most famous painting?

 Leonardo Da Vinci's Mona Lisa is the most famous painting in the world, partly thanks to this crime.
 In 1911, it went missing for two years, seemingly snatched by an invisible thief.
 The police were confounded, the press enchanted.
 They were both asking the same question – how was the Mona Lisa stolen?

 In 1911, the Mona Lisa shot to global stardom when she became the victim of one the most daring art heists in history.
-Overnight, the painting seemingly disappeared into thin air – and the police were baffled.
+Overnight, the famed painting by Leonardo da Vinci seemingly disappeared into thin air – and the police were baffled.

 Modernist enemies of traditional art were suspected of the crime, with the finger of blame pointed at avant-garde poet and playwright Guillaume Apollinaire (who was arrested and then released) as well as Pablo Picasso.

 For two years the whereabouts of the painting remained a mystery.
 Then in November 1913, the thief – a petty criminal named Vincenzo Peruggia – contacted a Florentine art dealer and offered to bring him the painting for a reward of 500,000 lire.

 Peruggia had moved to Paris in 1908 and had worked at the Louvre for some time.
 Dressed in a white smock worn by Louvre employees, he had hidden inside the gallery until it closed for the night.
 He then removed the painting from its frame and strolled out with it hidden under his smock when the museum opened as usual the following morning.